-Here, from Sinek, are five precepts of his leadership vision.
+Here are five precepts of Sinek’s leadership vision.

-1. Leaders have to accept that their responsibility is not the performance of the company but the performance of their people,
+1. Leaders have to accept that their responsibility is not the performance of the company.

 2. Leaders, whatever the size of their organizations, are those willing to put the interests of other people before their own.

-For entrepreneurs or small-business owners, that means committing ourselves to the success of our clients and our customers and showing up every day not simply to grow our own bottom line but to help somebody else’s bottom line.
+For entrepreneurs or small-business owners following the Leaders Eat Last philosophy, that means committing ourselves to the success of our clients and our customers and showing up every day not simply to grow our own bottom line but to help grow somebody else’s bottom line.

 3. Online communities function like any other community.